pramodkumarkarn/hugo-pk/README.md

 This will generate files with hugo, s3 synch the public folder to my site, delete any removed files and make the new files public (`-P`).
 The `--rexclude=.git*` prevents the git files in the subdirectory (e.g. Spamwords) from being uploaded

+## Contact form
+Currently using a free WufooForm but should consider [Formspree](https://formspree.io/).
+Downside of Formspree is your email get's exposed in the source (in the free version, at least).

 ## Other stuff...
 Image manipulation: